dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_3-tokyo-after-lunch.md

     <figure>
         <img src="https://i.imgur.com/WrV3ptC.jpg" width="60%" style="display: inline">
 		<figcaption>
         	At the crossing of <a href="https://en.wikipedia.org/wiki/Kita-sando_Station">Kita-sando</a> entrance 3.
 I am below the viaduct of <a href="https://en.wikipedia.org/wiki/Shinjuku_Route">Shinjuku Route</a>, and to my right (not on the photo) is the railway bridge that connects Yoyogi to Harajuku.
-In the background is the <a href="https://en.wikipedia.org/wiki/NTT_Docomo_Yoyogi_Building">Docomo Building</a> (formally <i>NTT Docomo Yoyogi Building</i>), the fourth tallest building in Tokyo.
+In the background is the <a href="https://en.wikipedia.org/wiki/NTT_Docomo_Yoyogi_Building">Docomo Building</a> (formally <emp>NTT Docomo Yoyogi Building</emp>), the fourth tallest building in Tokyo.
         </figcaption>
     </figure>
 </div>